BlastSlimey/shapezipelago/README.md

   - Hexagonal
   - Diamond shape (original)
 - Option to make items with random effect dependent on receiveditems index
+- Option: Include whacky upgrades
+  - +10
-- Upgrade speed x2 multiplier (sort of gamble item, the later you receive it the better)
+  - x2 multiplier (sort of gamble item, the later you receive it the better)
+  - -3 trap
+  - x0.5 trap (the later you receive it the worse)
+  - Disable traps on efficiency_iii goal
+- (player option) complexity growth delay
+- Level logic type `dopamine(_overflow)`: Level 1 requires no building, final level requires all buildings, everything else requires 2 (or no) buildings

 ### More Randomization
 - Randomize blueprint shape